 Chevrolet sold 242,195 Equinoxes last year which makes the mid-size crossover 15th most popular vehicle in the US.
 Add to that 87,925 GMC Terrains – Equinox’s mechanical twin – and GM’s soon to be compact crossover earns itself a top 10 spot.
 Of course, they’re both made in Canada.
 Terrain in Ingersoll, Ontarion, and Equinox in both Ingersoll and Oshawa, Ontario.

-Fusion falls short competing with Toyota Camry, Honda Accord and Nissan Altima, but it’s still the best-sold American mid-size sedan.
+The Ford Fusion falls too short to seriously compete with the likes of the Toyota Camry, Honda Accord and Nissan Altima, but it’s still the best-sold American mid-size sedan.
 Except, as of last year, all Fusions are manufactured in Hermosillo, Mexico, leaving Flat Rock, Michigan Assembly Plant with only Mustang and the upcoming Lincoln Continental.
 Ford sold 265,840 Fusions last year which is 11.4% drop compared to the 300,170 models from 2015.

-Top three American customer’s picks are full-size pickup trucks.
+The top three American customer’s picks are full-size pickup trucks.
 Nothing surprising there.
-Ram 1500 has recorded a healthy 8.4% growth in sales compared to the last year, and at third spot, pushed 489,418 units in 2016.
+The Ram 1500 has recorded a healthy 8.4% growth in sales compared to the last year, and at third spot, pushed 489,418 units in 2016.
 And, while many of them are actually built in Warren, Michigan, all Regular Cab and large chunk of Crew Cab models are being built in Saltillo, Mexico.

 Chevrolet Silverado/GMC Sierra

-With number one spot of the most popular American vehicles traditionally belonging to Kansas City and Dearborn-made Ford F-150, number two (or should I say numero dos) spot goes to Chevrolet Silverado and its mechanical twin GMC Sierra.
+With the number one spot of the most popular American vehicles traditionally belonging to the Kansas City and Dearborn-made Ford F-150, number two (or should I say numero dos) spot goes to the Chevrolet Silverado and its mechanical twin, the GMC Sierra.
 574,876 Silverados and 221,680 Sierras sold last year have mostly been manufactured in America – that’s true.
-However, popular Crew Cab model’s production had to be transferred to Silao, Mexico in order to accommodate the growing demand.
+However, the popular Crew Cab model’s production had to be transferred to Silao, Mexico in order to accommodate the growing demand.

 Categories: List Articles